ew947202/obsidian_vault/00 Meta/02 PTIs/83634 Microsoft can't open files received by email.md

 ---
 ## Daily Log
 ### [[2024-09-16]]
-- [ ] Reached out to user to see if this is only happening with old attachments as this seems to be the same issue that was happening with [[Antonia Shull]] and new Outlook.
+- [x] Reached out to user to see if this is only happening with old attachments as this seems to be the same issue that was happening with [[Antonia Shull]] and new Outlook.
+- [x] Showed user the workaround until Microsoft comes out with an official update.
 ---